3. Maintaining unity in the church, 1:11-4:21

 i] Divisions in the churchArgument

-Having stated his proposition, Paul now sets out to deal with divisions in the church, 1:11-4:21.
-In the passage before us Paul encourages unity and exposes the absurdity of party spirit.
+Having stated his thesis, Paul now sets out to deal with the divisions evident in the church at Corinth, 1:11-4:21.
+In the passage before us Paul encourages unity and exposes the absurdity of party-spirit.
 Paul concludes by defending his own place in the life of the Corinthian church; he did not come to form a party, but rather proclaim life in Christ Jesus.

-the issue is identified, namely, factions within the church, v10-11;
+The issue is identified - factions within the church, v11-12;

-factions are not natural to the Christian faith, not even a Pauline party, v12-16;
+Factions are not natural to the Christian faith, v13-16;

-Paul, just like all the apostles, was sent to proclaim the truth of the gospel, v17.
+Paul, was sent to proclaim the truth of the gospel, v17.

 v] Exposition: A simple exposition of this passage may be found in the linked pew-level Sermon Notes.